The Darling Apron

 • Transfer to a storage bowl or serving bowl.
 For best results, allow the dip to sit for 30 minutes to allow flavors to meld together.

 • Serve with chips, crackers or veggies.
-Store in the refrigerator for up to a week.
+Store in the refrigerator for up to 5 days.

 More Appetizers